crushcoder/social-hub/README.md

 ### the docker image

-    docker run -e "youtube.apikey=your.api.key" -e "youtube.playlistid=your.playlist.id" develcab/socialhub
+    docker run -e "youtube_apikey=your.api.key" -e "youtube_playlistid=your.playlist.id" [...] develcab/socialhub

-I expect that you won't use this to generate a local file but to upload it e.g. via FTP or to S3.
+I expect that you won't use this to generate a local file but to upload via FTP or to S3.
+The configuration have to be provided by environment variables, therefore the dot "." that is used in Java has to be replaced by an underscore "_".

 ## Build